chimera-linux/cports/Packaging.md

 `configure`, `build`, `check` and `install`.
 They are invoked in this order.

-Additionally, the template may also define `pre_pkg`, which is special;
-it is not called only for the template handle but rather for every subpackage as well.

 Every other function defined in template scope is not used by `cbuild`.
 However, all regular names are reserved for future expansion.
 If you want to define custom functions (e.g. helpers) in template scope, prefix their